 Verdict: DSIB20.
 The compatibility of photon chips and waterproofing allows for better integration into solutions that require working with more extreme conditions.

-It can be connected to the DS18B20 with the following things:
+Apart from our Seeeduino Nano, DS18B20 can be connected to the following items:

-The DS18B20 is a good option to pick up considering its compatibility with Arduino boards.
+And that’s why you should pick up our DS18B20 if you were to consider its compatibility with Arduino boards!
 Furthermore, the convenience and usability that the 1-wire feature brings unravel its competition.
+What are you waiting for, get our DS18B20 now!